jaime-varela/arxivFilterEmailer/README.md

 Running this around mid-day should run the filter and send an email.
 It's best to set up a cron job as needed, see 'cronText.txt' as an example for a daily emailer.

+I also set up a weekly emailer instead but that requires state to keep the entries for later use.
+I had planned to use the OAI API but it is difficult to work with.

 ## Similarity Filter